-1. Remove the head rest (if so equipped) at the seat position where the child restraint has been installed with the seat belt: lift up the head rest while pressing the release button.
+- 1. Remove the head rest at the seat position where the child restraint has been installed with the seatbelt: lift up the head rest while pressing the release button.
 Store the head rest in the cargo area.
-Avoid placing the head rest in the passenger compartment to prevent it from being thrown around in the passenger compartment in a sudden stop or a sharp turn.

-2. Fasten the top strap hook of the child restraint to the appropriate anchor bracket.

-3. Tighten the top strap securely.
+Avoid placing the head rest in the passenger compartment to prevent it from being thrown around in the passenger compartment in a sudden stop or a sharp turn. - 2.
+Fasten the top strap hook of the child restraint to the appropriate anchor bracket. - 3.
+Tighten the top strap securely.